Kwamecorp/Fairphone/README.md

 The device itself will hold an Android os and will compete in the mid level market.

-##FairPhoneOS
+##FairphoneOS
 ###Android Distribution overview
 The Android distribution shall be based on the Android 4.2.2 code provided by Google and updated by Mediatek.

-It has some customizations that are explained below and can be seen on this [video of the FairPhoneOS](https://vimeo.com/75009732)
+It has some customizations that are explained below and can be seen on this [video of the FairphoneOS](https://vimeo.com/75009732)

 ###HomeLauncher overview